prodriguezdefino/dataproc-workflowtemplate-cloudfunction/README.md

 * install requirements with `pip3 install -r requirements.txt`
 * create a file `request.json` with the request to be processed (review previous sections)
 * modify script's constants in the file with meaningful values
-* run the script with `python 3 main.py request.json`, the script will print out the request and the operation identifiers
+* run the script with `python3 main.py request.json`, the script will print out the request and the operation identifiers

 __Note:__ the standalone script does not execute the future operation result callback, check on the workflow section of GCP console to review results.